Pixee-Bot-Java/NEDSS-DataIngestion-CLI/DI-CLI-Documentation.md

 nbs-di-cli register --client-username --client-secret --username --password
 ```

-You will be prompted wit interactive input where you'll be providing all the required details to the CLI.
+You will be prompted with interactive input where you'll be providing all the required details to the CLI.

 Arguments: